Vicky-cs/LF-GDPR/README.md

 # Description (How to run)
 Two functions to run:
-  src/com/graph/Main/TestMetric.java: calculate the real/estimated clustering coefficient of each node in the graph src/com/graph/Main/DedicatedSolution.java: calculate estimated clustering coefficient/modularity via dedicated LDP solutions
+1. src/com/graph/Main/TestMetric.java: calculate the real/estimated clustering coefficient of each node in the graph
+2. src/com/graph/Main/DedicatedSolution.java: calculate estimated clustering coefficient/modularity via dedicated LDP solutions

-Both of TestMetric and DedicatedSolution need a parameter to specify which dataset is used:
+Both of the two functions TestMetric and DedicatedSolution need a parameter to specify which dataset is used:
 1: facebook_combined
 2: Email-Enron
 3: CA-AstroPh-transform
 4: Brightkite_edges
 5: twitter_combined_transform
 6: gplus_combined_transform